Table of Contents

 For everyday illumination outside the comfort zone of our homes, we usually depend on small pocket flashlights.
 These EDC lights are great, but they have limited power and cannot illuminate larger areas.
 Handheld spotlights are bigger, are brighter, and can be used to illuminate spots across longer distances.

 And thanks to the advancements in miniaturization of technology, these spotlights are also getting more compact and lighter all the time.
 Most modern hunting spotlights are easy to hold, and many feature pistol-style grips for extra convenience.
-The top five spotlights we reviewed all have this grip design.

 |Hunting Spotlight||Weight||Bulb Type|